mmorse1217/blendsurf/README.md

     * OpenMP
     * BLAS/LAPACK
     * CMake 3.1
+The renderer requires OpenGL 2 or less.
-Compilation tested on OSX 10.10 and Cent OS 7.3 with gcc-4.8 and icc/icpc 17.0.1.
+Library compilation tested on OSX 10.10 and Cent OS 7.3 with gcc-4.8 and icc/icpc 17.0.1.
+The renderer has been tested with gcc-4.8 on OSX 10.10.

 To compile the library:

     mkdir build
     cd build
-    cmake ..
+    CC=<your-c-compiler> CXX=<your-cxx-compiler> cmake ..
     make

+To compile the renderer, use

+    CC=<your-c-compiler> CXX=<your-cxx-compiler> cmake -DCOMPILE_RENDERER=True ..

 Legacy rendering code is available in vis/.
-This is not maintained and does not compile with the current CMakeLists.txt files.
-The original makefile and makefile.in are included but not maintained.
+This is not maintained.
+It compiles and runs as expected with the current CMakeLists.txt's, but it requires `EXT_texture_cube_map` in your linked OpenGL implementation.
+This is deprecated and current versions of OpenGL do not support it.
+Moreover, the options file `vis/visoptions3d` requires `-bdsurf_submatlibfile` and `-bdsurf_bdulibfile` to point to the location of `ccsubmatall.dat` and `bdsurf_U_ONE.dat` respectively, which are downloaded from the link below.

 On the off chance someone gets the viewer running again:
-The options file for the visualization code is visoption3d, with some comments explaining each value.
+The options file for the visualization code is `visoption3d`, with some comments explaining each value.
 In the legacy viewer, the following keys are active:

    P    = display/remove control mesh
    R    = render surface